AustinJoo97/My-Portfolio/README.md

 This section consists of information about myself, both personal and professional, as well as technologies that I have experiencing using in the development of full-stack software.
 It has relevant info regarding who I am as a person and employable professional as well as info about my hobbies and ways I bide my time outside of work.
 In this section, I have gained experience utilizing *pseudo elements* to add small graphics before certain sections as well as how to apply CSS properties to them to make a page more captivating.

+Additionally, the CSS *overflow* property was utilized to the prevent the text body of this section from spilling into other portions of this webpage.
+As a result, upon resize the screen, the text will shift to becoming a contained element that has scroll functionality which allows the page to render in a clean way with no intrusive elements.

 ### My Projects

 This section serves as a rudimentary showcase of projects that will be completed during my studies as well as early in my career.
 Currently only holding six projects, each partition has linked via *anchor* tags to lead the user to an external application in a new window.
 Additionally, *pseudo classes* were also utilized here to cause a glow effect upon hovering over any particular project.